NK952/CSD-215-DevJournal/Journal.md

 Simpler actions, calculations and data can hide in complex actions.
 Data doesn't hide anything, and as for calculations, we can just do in our heads.

 The common order of implementations goes: Data -> Calculations -> Actions.

+Java records can be used to represent data types.
+Enums can be used to represent a specific fixed set of values.

+Sealed interface only allow a predetermine set of subtypes.

+Any function that calls an action is also an action because it has a side effect.

+Inputs and outputs can be either implicit or explicit.
+Parameters are explicit inputs and Returned values are explicit outputs.
+Any other input or output would be implicit, making the function an action.
+Calculations only have explicit inputs and outputs.